Therapeutic Coach + Wellbeing Strategist

 Hi, I'm Dawn...

-If you’re a woman who has been stuck in over-functioning, people-pleasing patterns and you’re worn out, drained, and emotionally depleted—I see you.
+If you’re a woman who has been stuck in people-pleasing, over-giving, or over-performing patterns and you’re worn out, drained, and emotionally depleted—I see you.
 I understand what it’s like because I’ve been there.
 For years, I poured myself into helping, supporting, and doing so much for others to the point that it was sucking the life out of me.

 Sometimes I didn’t even know what my own needs or preferences were, because it had all become so automatic.
-I found that the perfectionism I always had was a subset of my people-pleasing tendencies, and when I was under stress, it all went into overdrive, reaching a peak during my elder-caregiving journey a number of years ago.
+I found that my lifelong patterns of over-functioning and perfectionism were closely related to my people-pleasing tendencies, and although I had worked hard to manage these patterns, when I was under stress, it all went into overdrive, reaching a peak during my elder-caregiving journey a number of years ago.

 I’d be delighted to help you do this too.